-Many chimney flues, the pipes that exhaust gases from fireplaces, were lined with a material called transite.
-This was a brand of asbestos-containing cement material created by Johns Manville.
-Transite was originally a brand name, but the word became a common term for any similar material.
-Originally, transite was made with cement mixed with anywhere from 10 to 50 percent asbestos.
-Asbestos adds strength to materials as well as fire and heat resistance.
+Transite was originally a brand name, but the term became a common word for any similar material.
+Originally, transite was made with cement mixed with 10% to 50% asbestos.
 Asbestos in transite was phased out by 1980.

 Furnaces and Asbestos Materials

 Furnaces are also a potential source of asbestos in older heating systems.
 It is not just the venting flue that may contain this material.
 Several types of material containing asbestos were used to insulate furnaces and protect surrounding walls.
 These materials include: